Master of Clinical Audiology

 NB: Meeting minimum prerequisites does not guarantee an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available.

-Employment opportunities internationally in the field of audiology are expected to increase over the next decade.
-Many hearing loss related disorders are associated with aging.
+Employment opportunities in audiology are expected to increase over the next decade.
+Many hearing loss related disorders are associated with an ageing population.

 The Master of Clinical Audiology is accredited by Audiology Australia.

 Graduates of the Master of Clinical Audiology may apply for membership with Audiology Australia.
 Membership may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
 Please contact the relevant professional body for details.

 Students should allow approximately A$70 for a uniform and name badge.
 Equipment is optional at an approximate cost of A$50-$450.
 Students can purchase these items from any supplier; however LTU branded uniforms must be purchased from a university approved vendor; these items remain the student's personal property.
 In addition, students must obtain a Police Certificate (Victorian Police Certificate or Fit2Work) - A$20.00 (annually) and a Working with Children Check (no cost).
 A First Aid 11 Certificate and/or CPR assessment may be required (A$160).
 The CPR component must be renewed annually.
 Please note this course is not conducted by La Trobe University.
 A schedule of mandatory immunisations are required, the costs of which may vary depending on previous immunisation history, approximately A$250 -A$500.
 Clinical placements may incur accommodation and travel costs, and these will vary depending on the placement venue.
 Please note that all costs are approximate and are subject to change.

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.

 To find out more about this course and studying at La Trobe:

 - book a one-on-one consultation

 - chat online